-The anti-gravity of the AlterG treadmill provides a boost for athletes and rehabilitation patients to shorten recovery time, reduce injury risk and enhance athletic performance.
-Froedtert & the Medical College of Wisconsin Sports Medicine is among only a few Milwaukee-area locations to offer this NASA-inspired technology, used by Olympic and pro sports teams and top university-affiliated rehabilitation/sports centers.
+The anti-gravity of the AlterG® Anti-Gravity Treadmill® provides a boost for athletes and rehabilitation patients to shorten recovery time, reduce injury risk and enhance athletic performance.
+We are among only a few locations in southeastern Wisconsin to offer this NASA-inspired technology that is used by Olympic teams, professional sports teams and top university-affiliated rehabilitation and sports centers.

 During any weight-bearing exercise, the hips, legs, knees, ankles and feet feel the stress.
-The AlterG anti-gravity treadmill uses a lifting effect to ease the impact on lower extremities.
-The AlterG is ideal for physical therapy after sports injuries, knee and hip replacement or stroke.
+The AlterG Anti-Gravity Treadmill uses a lifting effect to ease the impact on lower extremities.
+It is ideal for physical therapy after sports injuries, knee and hip replacement or stroke.
 It is also used to incorporate weight-bearing exercise into fitness and weight loss routines.

-Recovering patients — The AlterG assists patients who have been prescribed by their physician to start weight-bearing exercise as tolerated, such as those recovering from ACL surgery, stress fractures, joint replacement or stroke.
-In many cases rehabilitation with the AlterG can start sooner than with hydrotherapy.
+Recovering patients — The AlterG Anti-Gravity Treadmill assists patients who have been prescribed by their physician to start weight-bearing exercise as tolerated, such as those recovering from ACL surgery, stress fractures, joint replacement or stroke.
+In many cases rehabilitation with the AlterG Anti-Gravity Treadmill can start sooner than with hydrotherapy.
 And due to it's unique design, tethers and harnesses are not needed.

-Overweight and irregular exercisers — Users may find the AlterG treadmill is a gentle way to add aerobic activity to their lives, key to strengthening, building intensity and losing weight.
+Overweight and irregular exercisers — Users may find the AlterG Anti-Gravity Treadmill is a gentle way to add aerobic activity to their lives, key to strengthening, building intensity and losing weight.

-Endurance athletes — Power walkers, distance runners and frequent exercisers with occasional lower-limb soreness may find the AlterG is much easier on the body during and after exercise.
-For athletes who cross-train in water, the AlterG offers as much resistance as, and more convenience than, a hydro workout.
+Endurance athletes — Power walkers, distance runners and frequent exercisers with occasional lower-limb soreness may find the AlterG Anti-Gravity Treadmill is much easier on the body during and after exercise.
+For athletes who cross-train in water, it offers as much resistance as, and is more convenient than, a hydro workout.

-Injured athletes — Many athletes in physical therapy find they bounce back more quickly with the AlterG treadmill.
-Many physical therapists and sports trainers find the AlterG reduces their clients’ post-surgery recovery by days or even weeks.
+Injured athletes — Many athletes in physical therapy find they bounce back more quickly with the AlterG Anti-Gravity Treadmill.
+Many physical therapists and sports trainers find it reduces their clients’ post-surgery recovery by days or even weeks.

 Anti-Gravity Effect Reduces Impact

-To use the AlterG, the patient or athlete wears specially designed shorts and is zipped into an air chamber on the treadmill.
+To use the AlterG Anti-Gravity Treadmill, the patient or athlete wears specially designed shorts and is zipped into an air chamber on the treadmill.
 Once activated, the chamber surrounds the lower extremities in a cocoon of air, supporting the patient's body and reducing the amount of weight felt.
 Users can walk, run and practice other weight-bearing movement in this reduced-gravity environment.